HadrienG2/3photons-rust/README.md

 - 30~40% of the remaining program time is spent in the complex number manipulations of `spinor.rs`.
 Someone with more mathematical skills than me could probably find a faster yet equally readable formulation.
-- It would be interesting to know why `f32` blows up when combined with the `faster-evgen` event generation optimizations.

 ## Miscellaneous remarks, subjected to future obsolescence